Fort Mill Child Custody Lawyers

 These can be very convincing arguments, which is why it is important to have a skilled Fort Mill child custody attorney by your side, so you can build a strong argument for your overall ability to raise your children — even if you have not been the primary caregiver throughout the marriage.

-Is Child Custody Mediation Required in South Carolina?
+Is Child Custody Mediation Required in Fort Mill, South Carolina?

 Family law mediation is required in the State of South Carolina during all divorce cases.

 Alternative dispute resolution options, like mediation, provide an open forum for couples to create real solutions that will impact their lives going forward, including property distribution, child custody, child support, and alimony while maintaining control of their decisions — keeping the judge from making life-changing rulings for them.

 Our South Carolina laws do not require spouses to agree on all — or even any — of the details of their divorces during mediation, but they must try first before they can have their day in court.